M1-CHPS/glhpc/docs/lecture2.md

 `OpenMP` defines a set of `clause` which are operations followed by a set of modifiers.

 - `#pragma omp`: is the start of all OpenMP clauses
-- `parallel:` is the clause to enable the creations of multiple threads
+- `parallel:` enable the creations of multiple threads
-- `for`: toggle the automatic slicing of immediatly next loop
+- `for`: toggle the automatic slicing of following loop
 - `reduction(sum: +)`: toggles a reductions clause for sum using the `+` operation.

 This code will be enough for most cases; but `OpenMP` allows for significantly more complex operations.